 Haha, there was never a plan B, this has always been the only thing I ever wanted to do.
 But I guess working with animals would be great, too!

-What are your feelings when you hear your songs playing on the radio?
+How do you feel when you hear one of your songs playing on the radio?

 So many.
 I think collaborating is the best thing you can do as an artist, it just keeps you learning… Paul Simon would be the dream for me!

-What have you learned from your time performing as a busker in Australia?
+What have you learned from your time busking in Australia?

 I’ve learned so much about music and performing, but also about life.
 You see a lot of things and meet a lot of people and I think this taught me a lot about being a decent human being.